 Lemon zest is the thin, colored outer layer of the skin, and the peel is the whole jacket — everything but the flesh.
 Zest is where the wonderful citrus oils are, and is what is the most widely used.

 Champagnes and/or sparkling wines are probably the most commonly paired with smoked salmon, but a crisp Chablis or Sauvignon blanc would be equally lovely.

-- One 10-ounce. purchased, fully baked thin pizza crust
+- One store-bought, fully baked thin pizza crust

 - 4 ounces cream cheese, at room temperature